Swarbricklab-code/BrCa_cell_atlas/README.md

 All ST data from this study is available from the Zenodo data repository (DOI: 10.5281/zenodo.4739739).
 ST data from the Andersson et al. study can be downloaded from the Zenodo data repository (DOI: 10.5281/zenodo.3957257).
 For deconvolution of Visium data, please see the stereoscope method at https://github.com/almaan/stereoscope from the Andersson et al (2020) study. https://www.nature.com/articles/s42003-020-01247-y

 # Contacts
 All other relevant data and analysis are available from the authors upon request.
-For further enquires, please email Alexander Swarbrick (a.swarbrick@garvan.org.au) or Sunny Wu (s.wu@garvan.org.au).
+For further enquires, please either raise an issue via GitHub or email John Reeves (Data Manager - j.reeves(at)garvan.org.au), Sunny Wu (Lead Author - s.wu(at)garvan.org.au) or Alexander Swarbrick (Lab Head - a.swarbrick(at)garvan.org.au).